-A general mineral analysis including nitrate plus coliform bacteria is a great place to begin.
-For homes near service stations, industry, agriculture, or a major freeway you would also want to analyze for organic compounds, heavy metals, pesticide sprays and weed killers as well.
-A general mineral analysis and bacteria should be performed once a calendar year or in the event your water changes in physical appearance suddenly.
+A general mineral analysis including nitrate and coliform bacteria is a great place to begin.
+For homes near service stations, industry, agriculture, or a major freeway you would also want to analyze for organic compounds, heavy metals, pesticide sprays, and weed killers.
+A general mineral analysis with bacteria should be performed once a calendar year or in the event your water changes in physical appearance suddenly.

 A general mineral test would include calcium, magnesium, chloride, nitrate, potassium and sodium in addition to metals such as iron and manganese.
 If you're encountering stains or sediment, a general mineral analysis will indicate what is producing the problem.
 If the water contains a funny taste or odor a general mineral analysis with bacteria will often tell you why you have the condition.
 These tests show if the water is going to be corrosive to pipes, or form mineral scale in your piping, as well as the levels of minerals and salts.
 If you are having problems with color in the water or brown staining additional tests for tannins is suggested.

-Coliform bacteria are living in top soil, on vegetation and also in surface water.
-Coliform are also found in the intestinal tract of warm-blooded animals and their fecal matter are called E.coli.
+Coliform bacteria are living in topsoil, on vegetation and also in surface water.
+Coliform bacteria found in the intestinal tract of warm-blooded animals and fecal matter are called E.coli.
 A number of strains of coliform bacteria can survive for long periods of time in soil and water and can be transported into well casings by insect pests.
 Coliform bacteria are the most commonly encountered contaminants found in private water systems.
 Private water wells really should be tested at least once per year for bacteria.
 However, bacteria are only one of many possible contaminants.